chelsichristmas/ios-structs-classes-lab/README.md

 ```

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+The value of edgar.name is "edgar" but the value of jason.name is "Jason". each variable is of the class Giant.
+Creating an instance of Giant means that the first variable will take on the values of the constant/variable that it's set equal to afterwards.

 ## Question 4